Love & Let Live

 Every animal deserves a second chance at love — and life.
 We invite you to be part of the solution and give back to the animals who give us so much.

-Bringing a new cat or dog into your family is a big decision — and we’re honored you’re interested in adopting from HSHC!
-Everything you need to know about our adoption process is outlined below.
+Bringing a new cat or dog into your family is a big decision — so we’re honored you’re interested in adopting from HSHC.
+We realize there are many places you could go to adopt, or purchase, a new pet.
+So here’s a few reasons why we hope you’ll choose a companion from us:

-Once you’ve fallen head over heels for the new love of your life, the next step is making sure you and your family (including any existing pets) are a perfect match!
+Once you’ve fallen head over heels for the new love of your life, the next step is making sure you and your family are a perfect match!

 Why should I adopt from HSHC?